turingschool/mod-0-curriculum/session5/index.md

 - Make sure that you're working on your capstone
   - try to get as far as you can
   - you'll be much better prepared on day 1 of mod 1 if coding becomes a daily habit
+  - have you been practicing your keyboard shortcuts?

 ### Other Notes